Boncourt, H.H. – de Saint-Amant, P.C.F. 1839

 Notes:

 Walker (in an article appearing in Fraser's Magazine and dated Nov.
 1840, reproduced by Mark Weeks, and excerpts by Sarah) says that Boncourt and de Saint-Amant are 'engaged in a match of long standing' and 'have played in all about thirty-five games; and Boncourt stands at present, I believe with a majority of three.'
 Diggle (in the British Chess Magazine in 1933, which article is quoted by Winter) quotes Delannoy to say that Boncourt was leading at first, but admitted de Saint-Amant's superiority at the end.
-Spinrad's results list and La Grande Storia degli Scacchi give the result under the year 1840.
-Spinrad's article on Deschapelles says 'around 1840'.
+Spinrad's results list and La Grande Storia degli Scacchi give the result under the year 1840 and Spinrad's article on Deschapelles says 'around 1840'.
 However, the first issue of Le Palamède in 1839 describes Walker's visit to Paris as taking place over that winter (of 1838-1839).
 So even though his article appeared in late 1840 in Fraser's Magazine, he was probably describing his visit of almost 2 years earlier.
-In fact, Boncourt's death is announced in the third number of Le Palamède of 1839 (of only four numbers, so what month is not clear), so the end of this series of games may not have been in 1840, though these last issues of Le Palamède were well behind schedule.
-In the Feb.
-1838 issue of Le Palamède (v.2, p.521), a game is given between Boncourt and de Saint-Amant, played several years earlier, part of a match of 25 games, in which Boncourt came out ahead.
-However, Walker in Bell's Life in London (18 Jan.
-1835) says that they recently played a match of 25 games which de Saint-Amant won with difficulty.
-Were there two such matches of 25 games?
-Since Walker's later account of 35 games seemed to include all they had played, I suppose it included this 25 game match as well.
-The query from W.G.
-Povarov in Winter's book suggests that this series of games started in 1837, but unless the 25 games mentioned in the Feb.
-1838 issue of Le Palamède (and the 18 Jan.
-1835 issue of Bell's Life?) were a separate result, the indication is that it started several years earlier.
+In fact, Boncourt died in Mar.
+1840.
+Diggle says that the series in which Boncourt ended up with an advantage of 3 games extended over several years, perhaps based on the statement by Walker that it was 'a match of long standing'.
 The Illustrated London News of 28 Dec.
-1844 (p.416), Sissa of May 1847 (p.96) and the Leipziger Illustrirte Zeitung of 3 Apr.
-1847 (p.224) say the match took place in 1837.
-I will take the start date to be 1834 and the end date to be 1839.
+1844 (p.416) describes an 1837 match in which Boncourt won too many early in the match for de Saint-Amant to catch up, despite many wins later on, which sounds like what Delannoy said in Diggle's quote.
+Sissa of May 1847 (p.96) and the Leipziger Illustrirte Zeitung of 3 Apr.
+1847 (p.224) repeat this story, also saying the match took place in 1837.
+This sounds like a confused version of the 1834 match and the later games, up to 1839.
+It seems likely that the this series of 35 games in which Boncourt ended with an advantage of 3 included the 1834 match of 25 games (Walker says 'in all about thirty-five games').
+We don't know the exact score of the 1834 match, though it seems Boncourt won it, so I will guess at a score of 15-10 for Boncourt in 1834, and then another 4-6 for Boncourt over the years 1837-1839, to make up the total of 19-16 for Boncourt.

 References